totten/bknix/README.md

 ## TODO

 This project is a work-in-progress.
-Some tasks (roughly descending priority):
+Some tasks/issues (roughly descending priority):

-* Try out xdebug, php-imagemagick
+* To run Civi unit tests with xdebug in PHPStorm...
+    * You need to register the PHP wrapper.
+Run `nix-shell` and `which php`.
+Register that in PHPStorm's list of PHP interpreters.
+    * You need to set the PATH.
+Run `nix-shell` and `echo $PATH`; then copy that value to your default Run configuration for PHPUnit.
 * Sort out php-imap
 * Make it easier to switch between php56, php70, php71.
 (Currently, you need to search/replace in `default.nix`.)
 * Instead of putting most code in `./civicrm-buildkit`, put it in `$out`.
 (Preferrably... without neutering git cache.)